awslabs/graphstorm/sagemaker/README.md

 aws s3 cp PATH_TO/arxiv_nc.yaml s3://PATH_TO_TRAINING_CONFIG/arxiv_nc.yaml
 ```

-Then, you can use the following command to launch a sagemaker training task.
+Then, you can use the following command to launch a SageMaker training task.
 ```
 cd $GS_HOME/sagemaker/
 python3 launch/launch_train.py \